ukneutron/ukneutron.github.io/proposals.md

 ISIS is not accepting Direct Access proposals.
 Call for full proposals for both  target station instruments will be opened on 1st September.
 Deadline for submission is 17:00 BST Wednesday 18 October 2023.
 More information will be found [here](https://www.isis.stfc.ac.uk/Pages/Apply-for-beamtime.aspx).\
 ISIS has finished its long shutdown to enable refurbishment of the [first target station](https://www.isis.stfc.ac.uk/Pages/Target-Station-1.aspx) and [replacement of a tank in the linear accelerator](https://www.isis.stfc.ac.uk/Pages/TH_LinacTank4_beadpull.aspx).
 More information about ISIS long shutdown will be found [here](https://www.isis.stfc.ac.uk/Pages/For-Users.aspx).

-#### J-PARC MLF
-J-PARC is now accepting only New Users Promotional proposals.
-More information will be found [here](https://mlfinfo.jp/en/user/proposals/#short-term).

 #### The Swiss Spallation Neutron Source (SINQ)
 The next proposal round will be opened in Mat, 2023.
 Deadline is 15th May, 2023.
 More information will be found [here](https://www.psi.ch/en/sinq)